Roy Burner - Minister of the Gospel

 In building, the foundation carries the whole house, but one stone is build upon another and if every stone wants to be at the top of the building, or at least where it can be seen, and is not willing to be placed where the master builder wishes to place the stone, it is impossible to build with such unsurrendered stones!

 When he had grown old; a young man from the land he had witnessed, came to the former missionary's homeland, to have a Bible translated into his country's native tongue.
-He looked up the missionary; revealing how he had helped turn a whole nation to Christ.
+He looked up the missionary and revealed how he had helped turn a whole nation to Christ.

 The former missionary's disappointment turned into triumph; learning that revival had come to that land after his departure!
-What an amazing account of how valuable one man can be, when led of the Lord to impart the Gospel, despite one's own feelings as to the outcome of that effort, as "Shadow of Peter" reveals.
+What an amazing account of how valuable one man can be, when led of the Lord to impart the Gospel, despite one's feelings as to the outcome of that effort.

 Another account is given of a man who had returned by ship from missionary work in a foreign land.
 When the ship docked there was a welcoming committee, a huge crowd on hand, to welcome someone with great fanfare.
-However, it was not for the missionary.
+However, it was not for the missionary who had seemingly fallen into the shadow of Peter concept.

 He questioned the Lord, why the other was in the limelight and he was not.
 The Lord replied: You are not home yet!
 One cannot measure their accomplishments by man's standards; or expected recognition, because heavenly rewards are of far more value than any fanfare man may give (Matthew 6:19-20).